 You may want to adjust your FI number based on your circumstances and retirement goals.

 Example of the 4% Rule of Safe Withdrawal Rate

 Say an investor has retired with a $1.5 million portfolio.
 Under the 4% rule, he should withdraw 4% of that portfolio or $80,000 ($1 million * 0.04) in his first year of retirement.
 For each subsequent year, she should adjust the withdrawal amount for inflation.
 For example, if inflation is 3%, he should increase the withdrawal by $1,200 ($40,000 x 0.03) to $41,200.

 If you are investing in real estate, your calculation of FI number is more straightforward.

 After subtracting all your operating expenses, including capital reserves, the income from the real estate should match your expected retirement spending.
 Since rents in real estate usually keep pace with inflation, rent increases would ideally protect your spending power in retirement.

 Crowdfunded real estate investment is a popular option to avoid dealing with tenants and toilets in retirement.
 Real estate crowdfunding allows several investors to pool their money together and buy a professionally managed investment property with all the tax advantages of real estate.
-Fundrise and DiversyFund let you invest in passive real estate opportunities with a low minimum of only $10 and $500.
+When investing. always use a checklist to evaluate real estate crowdfunding deals.

 Stock and Real Estate Portfolio FI Number